YuanLinStudio/CaiyunWeather/README.md

 ### Swift package manager (*Recommended*).

-To install OrderedDictionary using the [Swift Package Manager](https://swift.org/package-manager/), add it as a dependency into your Package.swift file:
+To install `CaiyunWeather` using the [Swift Package Manager](https://swift.org/package-manager/), add it as a dependency into your Package.swift file:

 ``` swift
 let package = Package(